A60AB5450353F40E/bch-bigint/readme.md

 Pop three items from stack.
 The top-most item defines the "right" and non-inclusive boundary of a range.
-The 2nd-to-top item defines the "left" and includive boundary of a range.
+The 2nd-to-top item defines the "left" and inclusive boundary of a range.
-The 3rd-to-top item is the value to be evaluated.
+The 3rd-to-top item is the "value" to be evaluated.
-If value being evaluated is in the range (greater or equal to the "left" value, and less than the "right" value) then return 1, else return 0.
+If "value" being evaluated is in the range (greater or equal to the "left" value, and less than the "right" value) then return 1, else return 0.

+Consider the following examples (shorthand for `<value> <left> <right> OP_WITHIN`):

-Examples: evaluating `1 5 8` will return 0, evaluating `5 5 8` will return 1, evaluating `7 5 8` will return 1, and evaluating `8 5 8` will return 0.
+- evaluating `1 5 8 OP` will return 0,
+- evaluating `5 5 8 OP` will return 1,
+- evaluating `7 5 8 OP` will return 1, and
+- evaluating `8 5 8 OP` will return 0.

-Uses where the "left" value is greater or equal to the "right" value are valid and will always return 0, e.g. `X 8 5` will return 0 for any value of X.
+Uses where the "left" value is greater or equal to the "right" value are valid and will always return 0, e.g.

+- evaluating `X 8 5 OP` will return 0 for any value of X.

 ## Rationale